abrahamVado/DriftPursuit/README.md

 # Battle Royale Broker

 This repository hosts the Go WebSocket broker that powers the Battle Royale prototype.
 The broker fan-outs telemetry between gameplay clients and exposes lightweight operational endpoints.
+A Python bot runner and the web client live alongside the broker code so the entire prototype can be containerised together.

 All runtime tuning is controlled through environment variables.
 See [docs/configuration.md](docs/configuration.md) for the complete list and defaults.

 ## Prerequisites

-- Go 1.20 or newer
+- Go 1.20 or newer (for local Go development)
+- Docker 24+ with the Compose plugin (for container workflows)

 ## Running Locally

+### Native Go workflow

 ```bash
 cd go-broker